Adore2113/MarsHSim/docs/dev_log.md

 ##      07/16/2026
     ♡ I broke my ISRU panels up into two seperate panels, I would like to keep the atmosphere things together, I think

     ♡ I'm going to implement seasons into my sim before adding anything else.
-After doing some research I realized that I had my get_season_angle_deg wrong, because Mars doesn't move around the Sun at a constant speed moving faster near perihelion and slower near aphelion, which affects seasonal timing, dust storm season, solar energy and some of the other systems I have set up
+After doing some research I realized that I had my get_season_angle_deg wrong, b/c Mars doesn't move around the Sun at a constant speed moving faster near perihelion and slower near aphelion, which affects seasonal timing, dust storm season, solar energy and some of the other systems I have set up

     ♡ Reading about Kepler's equation: